ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 -- MS Word documents and PDFs of the complete chats between the human user and all involved AIs, which led to the letter, have been uploaded to this GitHub repository.
 Some of them are hundreds of pages long, and all of them are at least partly formulated in German.
 Please recall that when  the chats started, it was not foreseeable that they would have to be published one day, and the user found it easier to express himself in the user's mother tongue.
 One of the Grok-4 instances started "looping", whence a second, fresh Grok-4 instance was eventually included in the exchange.
 In sum, MS Word documents and PDFs are provided in this GitHub repository for the chats with the following four AIs:  Grok-4 (looping), Grok-4 (fresh and non-looping), ChatGPT (non-looping, but very slow), and the AI by Google Search.
 In both the PDFs and Word documents, certain formatting problems occured, and parts of the messages seem to be lost;  but still, the chats can serve at least as some form of authentication.

--- Perhaps yet more convincingly, direct links to the chats with Grok-4 (looping), Grok-4 (fresh, non-looping) and ChatGPT/GPT-5 (non-looping, but slow) are given:
+-- Perhaps yet more convincingly, direct links to the chats with Grok-4 (looping), Grok-4 (fresh, non-looping) and ChatGPT/GPT-5 (non-looping, but slow) are given below:

 ---- Grok-4 (looping):  https://grok.com/share/c2hhcmQtMw_7bd386a2-7eba-445a-ad07-5cf1e38f2fd8
 ---- Grok-4 (non-looping):  https://grok.com/share/c2hhcmQtMw_5dd2c1c2-67fd-4a1e-ba2d-3dd38d6e6781